Genetics: Ugandan Mamba Landrace

 Flowering: 16-20 weeks

-Aromas: Sour fruity with a dominant kerosene-like smell
+Aromas: blueberries, sour fruity with a dominant kerosene-like smell

 Effects: Giggly, floating out of body, deep concentration, creative, trance, hallucinogen, long lasting.